Freiling87/CCU/CCU/Scratchpad.md

 Listed in order of Parent tier summary symbol priority:
 	C, T = Code this, Test this
-	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
+	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #			0.1.1 Changelog
 - **Feature additions**